jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 ### JSON Submission

-To submit JSON, make a POST request against the endpoint, with content-type of `application/JSON` and with valid JSON (see [matching config structure](./MatchingConfig.md#retrieved-structure)).
+To submit JSON, make a POST request against the endpoint, with your api key and content-type of `application/JSON`, with valid JSON in the body (see [matching config structure](./MatchingConfig.md#retrieved-structure)).

     POST /config?api_key=<api_key>
     Header: